Corbin-A/Corbin-A.github.io/_drafts/ds-workflow.md

 Database instead of flat files.
 TODO

 ### Create `.pre-commit-hooks.yaml` File
-copy and paste. talk about installing precommit, etc.
+copy and paste. talk about installing precommit, etc. Make sure you are on pre-commit 2.6 in order to properly identify ipynb files.

 ### Set up CI
 TODO